WordPress/gutenberg/CONTRIBUTING.md

 #### Development release

 Run the following command to release a dev version of the outdated packages, replacing `123456` with your 2FA code.
-Make sure you're using a freshly generated 2FA code, rather than one that's about to timeout.
+Make sure you’re using a freshly generated 2FA code, rather than one that’s about to timeout.
 This is a little cumbersome, but helps to prevent the release process from dying mid-deploy.

 ```bash
 NPM_CONFIG_OTP=123456 npm run publish:dev
 ```

 Lerna will ask you which version number you want to choose for each package.
-For a `dev` release, you'll more likely want to choose the "prerelease" option.
+For a `dev` release, you'll more likely want to choose the “prerelease” option.
 Repeat the same for all the outdated packages and confirm your version updates.

 Lerna will then publish to [npm], commit the `package.json` changes and create the git tags.